 Georgia Walks ⇒ Bigger footprint & impact

-Beginning over 20 years ago, PEDS has worked local and regional governments, civic associations, advocates and others to bring walk-friendly changes to the Atlanta region.
+Beginning 25 years ago, PEDS has worked with local and regional governments, civic associations, advocates, and others to bring walk-friendly changes to the Atlanta region.

 In 2016 we began partnering with the Georgia Department of Transportation to spread our impact statewide.
 Doing so has enabled us to achieve more than we ever imagined.

 Pedestrian fatalities and injuries are a serious and growing problem in Georgia.
 In 2020, 283 people lost their lives while walking here, the worst in Georgia history.

 GDOT is committed to reversing this trend and called on us to identify strategies and action steps that make this possible.

 In April 2018, GDOT adopted the Georgia Pedestrian Safety Action Plan we helped develop in 2017-2018.

 The plan promotes objective, data-driven decision making and increased investment in safety solutions.
 It also aligns safety funding with proven countermeasures and targets locations with high needs and opportunities for success.